 - Buy the right-sized air conditioner.
 Ask a professional engineer if you are not sure how to calculate it.

-- Set your thermostat a little bit higher than you normally prefer temperature-wise.
+- Set your thermostat a little bit higher than you usually prefer temperature-wise.
 This could cut power consumption by about 10%.

-- Make sure your home is well-insulated to avoid leaks and overworking your air conditioner.
+- Ensure your home is well-insulated to avoid leaks and overworking your air conditioner.

 - Close and cover any windows or glass walls to keep the sun out.